programmfabrik/apitest/README.md

 Helper function to return the result of an SQL statement from a sqlite3 file.
 - `@path`: string; a path to the sqlite file that should be loaded.
 The path is either relative to the manifest or a weburl
 - `@statement`: string; a SQL statement that returns data (`SELECT`)
-- `@result`: the result of the statement as a json array so we can work on this data with qjson
+- `@result`: the result of the statement as a json array so we can work on this data with gjson

 ### Example